Legal Landscape: Privacy

 Constraints on Collecting, Using, and Voluntarily Sharing Information

-Federal law places restraints on the collection, use, and disclosure of certain forms of information, and the Federal Trade Commission enforces a prohibition against “unfair or deceptive” trade practices that include inaccurate or inadequate notice to users about privacy practices.
-State law, including several state constitutions, may impose additional restrictions on the collection, use, or disclosure of user information.
+Federal law places restraints on the collection, use, and disclosure of information in certain sectors, and the Federal Trade Commission enforces a prohibition against “unfair or deceptive” trade practices that include inaccurate or inadequate notice to users about privacy practices.
+State law, including several state constitutions, imposes additional restrictions on the collection, use, or disclosure of people’s personal information.

 Sector-Specific Privacy Laws

-The United States does not have a comprehensive privacy law that applies to all types of data, users, and services.
+There is no comprehensive federal privacy law that applies to all types of data, users, and services.
 Instead, there are various laws that apply to specific types of information.
 The broadest of these laws is the Electronic Communications Privacy Act (ECPA), which applies to any service that processes or stores electronic communications.
 ECPA generally requires consent before any user information is voluntarily shared with a third party, and it prohibits unauthorized access to stored communications.
-Various other laws apply to specific types of personal information, or to particular business sectors:
+Other laws apply more narrowly to certain kinds of personal information, or to particular business sectors:

 - The Health Insurance Portability and Accountability Act applies to many services that are designed for health care providers and related entities.

 - The Video Privacy Protection Act applies to services engaged in the rental, sale, or delivery of recorded video content.

 - The Children’s Online Privacy Protection Act applies to websites and services that are “directed to children.”

 - Other laws may apply to services that handle financial records, consumer credit information, government records, motor vehicle records, or student education records.